grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 	s := grpc.NewServer()
 	// Attach the Greeter service to the server helloworldpb.RegisterGreeterServer(s, &server{})
-	// Serve gRPC Server
+	// Serve gRPC server
 	log.Println("Serving gRPC on 0.0.0.0:8080")
 	go func() {
 		log.Fatalln(s.Serve(lis))
 	}()

-	// Create a client connection to the gRPC Server we just started
+	// Create a client connection to the gRPC server we just started
 	// This is where the gRPC-Gateway proxies the requests conn, err := grpc.DialContext(
 		context.Background(),